FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 There are several checkpoints along the way to ensure you stay on track.
 These come in the shape of _success boxes_. <!-- which you have to click to unfold -->
-Additional useful information that might be straying too off-topic is listed in _tip boxes_.
+Additional useful information that might be straying too off-topic is listed in _tip_ or _info_ boxes.
 They are optional for completing your task, but might deliver useful extra insights.
 When this information contains strategies to steer you clear from mistakes, it will be labeled as _warning_.
 Each scenario assumes that you completed the previous ones, or that you are at least familiar with its objectives and terminology introduced.